The Verge: Podcasts

-The Verge broadcasts a live weekly podcast, The Vergecast.
-The inaugural episode was November 4, 2011.
-It included a video stream of the hosts.
 A second weekly podcast was introduced on November 8, 2011.
-Unlike The Vergecast, The Verge Mobile Show was primarily focused on mobile phones.
+Unlike The Vergecast, The Verge Mobile Show was primarily focused on mobile phones, with its last episode airing on March 25, 2014.
 The Verge also launched the weekly podcast Ctrl-Walt-Delete, hosted by Walt Mossberg, in September 2015.
+Mossberg concluded his standard podcast in June 2017 but released a special edition episode for the 20-year anniversary of the iMac on May 11, 2018.

-The Verges What's Tech podcast was named among iTunes's best of 2015.
-The podcast Why'd You Push That Button?, launched in 2017 and co-hosted by Ashley Carman and Kaitlyn Tiffany, received a Podcast Award in the "This Week in Tech Technology Category" in 2018.
+The Verges What's Tech podcast, hosted by Christopher Thomas Plante, was aimed at making technology more accessible and was named among iTunes's best of 2015.
+The podcast Why'd You Push That Button?, launched in 2017 and co-hosted by Ashley Carman and Kaitlyn Tiffany, investigated the social impact of technological decisions and received a Podcast Award in the "This Week in Tech Technology Category" in 2018.

-Editor-in-chief Nilay Patel hosts a weekly interview podcast called Decoder.
-On February 8, 2024, Patel announced Decoder would now do two episodes per week.
+Editor-in-chief Nilay Patel hosts an executive interview podcast called Decoder, structured around big questions concerning corporate power and decision-making.
+The show won a Signal Award Gold for Technology in 2024.
+On February 8, 2024, Patel announced Decoder would start to release two episodes per week, with the Thursday episode "explain[ing] big topics in the news with Verge reporters, experts, and other friends of the show."

+On September 22, 2025, David Pierce announced a new documentary-style show named Version History, with its goal being to "tell the stories behind the most interesting tech products ever."
+The premiere date was set for October 5, 2025, and was to gain a new episode every Sunday.
+Focusing heavily on product archeology, the show aired the finale of its third season on April 12, 2026, examining the AT&T Western Electric 500 telephone.
+Without an official trailer, The Verge released the first episode of the fourth season on June 14, 2026.

 Video content

 On The Verge

 On August 6, 2011, in an interview with the firm Edelman, The Verge co-founder Marty Moe announced it was launching The Verge Show, a web television series.
 After its launch, the show was named On The Verge.
 The first episode was recorded on Monday, November 14, 2011, with guest Matias Duarte.
 The show is a technology news entertainment show, and its format is similar to that of a late-night talk show, but it is broadcast over the Internet, not on television.
 The show's first episode was released on November 15, 2011.

 Ten episodes of On The Verge were broadcast, with the most recent episode going out on November 10, 2012.
 On May 24, 2013, it was announced that the show would return under a new weekly format, alongside a new logo and theme tune.